filesender/filesender/docs/index.md

 ### Which version should you choose

+There are 3 releases, of which 2 are maintained:

+- Version 1 is an archived, older version of FileSender
+- Version 2 is the current mainstream version with active feature developmet
+- Version 3 is in development, for future release.
+This version features a new UI

+With the release of FileSender 3.0, FileSender 1 will become unmaintained.

 The version 2.x series is the recommended choice.
 The latest version can be obtained from the [github releases page](https://github.com/filesender/filesender/releases).